shawngiese/stellar-conquest/readme.txt

 CHANGES
 To simplify the simulation some decisions:
-* sending ships to battle an opponent star hex first start with a rally starhex for the various desired warships to come together and then travel together for the battle
+* Sending ships to battle an opponent star hex first start with a rally starhex for the various desired warships to come together and then travel together for the battle
 * There is a 44th round production run.
 Maybe players build ships in systems that will give them victory points.

 TODO
 Lots os stuff!
 For example:
-* Why are there so few combats?
-* Nobody tries to conquer another's colonies
 * Enable What-If Scenarios to run combat, production and strategy scenarios
 * Monte Carlo support - to run thousands of iterations for statistical significance
 * Clean up fly distance markings on the map
 * Some ships keep trying to go back to their destination very often, ships that flee a warship hex should have a chance to make a new destination.
+* Check planet battles are resolving correctly
+* Heavy refactoring... to much logic in the main file still
+* Set population destruction to optional
+* Verify endgame statistics are correct

+version 2.1
+* Accounted for 4.2 COLONY ATTACK AND CONQUEST
+* Accounted for 4.3 BESIEGED COLONIES
+* Accounted for 4.4 CONQUERED COLONIES

 version 2
 * In the off chance a task force with colonists arrives at a star hex and there are no suitable planets, then they must target a new star hex.
 * Added more hostilities so warships are sometimes used for battle.